 The Logitech G502 LIGHTSPEED and the Logitech G703 LIGHTSPEED Wireless Gaming Mouse with HERO Sensor are nearly identical in performance since they have the same sensor.
 The main difference is that the G502 is designed for MMO games and has significantly more programmable inputs, while the G703 is a much lighter mouse that's meant for playing FPS games.

-The Logitech G604 LIGHTSPEED is a better all-around mouse than the Logitech G502 LIGHTSPEED, but for gaming, the G502 is better.
+The Logitech G604 LIGHTSPEED is a better all-around mouse than the Logitech G502 LIGHTSPEED, even though the G502 is better for gaming.
 The G604 has six side buttons while the G502 has two, with a sniper button.
-You can also customize the G502's weight and it can be used wired as well.
+You can also customize the G502's weight and it can be used wired, while the G604 is wireless only.

 The Logitech G502 LIGHTSPEED is a better mouse than the Razer Basilisk X Hyperspeed. while these two mice have a very similar shape, the Logitech has better overall performance and a bit more programmable buttons.
 It also has an unlockable wheel and its software is fully compatible with macOS too.
 On the other hand, the Razer can also be used via Bluetooth, but it uses a AA battery and can't be recharged.
 It also can't be used wired, which is disappointing.